yuanqing/node-module-patterns/README.md

 y(); //=> true
 ```

+Note that the returned function has access to variables in the enclosing scope.
+So, in our example, the returned function has access to the variable `bar` in the scope of `foo`.

+This pattern can be used for procedures with an expensive initialisation phase (eg. compiling a regular expression) that would be repeated exactly for every function call if we&rsquo;d naively used the [Function](#i-function) pattern.
+Abstracting out the code for initialisation allows us to do the initialisation just once, rather than repeatedly.

 <sup>[&#8617;](#patterns)</sup>

 ### V. Constructor

 Export a constructor for an object.
-The constructor typically accepts options, which are used to initialise the object.
+The constructor typically accepts options for initialising the object.

 The object&rsquo;s member variables can either be defined on `this` or on the `prototype`.

-#### Member variables on `this`
+#### a.
+Member variables on `this`

-If member variables are defined on `this`, each instance of the object would **have its own copy** of each member variable.
+If member variables are defined on `this`, **each instance of the object would have its own copy of each member variable**.

 Member functions have access to variables in the enclosing scope.
-In our example, the function `fn` has access to the variable `bar` in the scope of the function `foo`.
-In this sense, we can think of `bar` as a private member variable because it cannot be accessed or modified from outside the function `foo`.
+This, in effect, **allows the object to have private member variables**.
+In our example, the member function `fn` has access to the variable `bar` in the scope of the function `foo`.
+So, `bar` is essentially a private member variable in that it can only be accessed and modified by the member functions defined on `this`.

+(Note that because of the initial `if`, the `new` keyword is not necessary when constructing an instance of `foo`.)

 ```js
 var foo = function(opts) {